-She may work hard to fix the family veggies, but it’s a rare mom who doesn’t appreciate a special chocolate treat on Mother’s Day—especially if her child helped make it!
+She may encourage you to eat more vegetables, but what mom doesn’t appreciate a special chocolate treat on Mother’s Day—especially if her child helped make it!

 Here is a recipe for a classic, kid-friendly (and adult-friendly!) favorite: rich, chocolate fudge.
 Even the littlest ones can help measure the ingredients, but for children from fourth grade on, there is also some excellent science to learn.
 For starters, fudge is one delicious way to demonstrate changes in matter, as sugar changes from individual white crystals into a solid block of chocolaty goodness.
 And to accomplish this change in just the right way, young scientists must also practice lab skills such as measuring temperature and evaluating the stages of their mixture.